WHAT TO DO: 4-DAY LONDON ITINERARY

 Stop 1: Hyde Park and Speaker´s Corner

-Extra Tip: If you are into museums you could visit the Victoria & Albert Museum, which is close to the palace.
-Museums in London are not only great for rainy days but for anyone interested in history or arts as London has some pretty good museums.
+- Extra Tip: If you are into museums you could visit the Victoria & Albert Museum, close to the palace.
+Museums in London are not only great for rainy days, but for anyone interested in history or arts.

 Stop 2: Buckingham Palace

 Whether you like the Royal Family or not, Buckingham Palace is a must-see.
 More than 200 years ago, it was built for the Duke of Buckingham, before the king acquired it in 1761.
 Now, it is the home of Queen Elizabeth II.